Jackie Robinson's Success and Achievements in Timeline

 2017: Statue of Robinson Unveiled at Dodger Stadium

-In 2017, a statue of Jackie Robinson, created by sculptor Branly Cadet, was unveiled at Dodger Stadium, marking the first statue the Dodgers ever unveiled.
+In 2017, a statue of Jackie Robinson, created by sculptor Branly Cadet, was unveiled at Dodger Stadium.

-In 2020, Jackie Robinson was ranked at number 42 on The Athletic's "Baseball 100" list, complied by sportswriter Joe Posnanski.
+In 2020, The Athletic ranked Jackie Robinson at number 42 on its "Baseball 100" list, compiled by sportswriter Joe Posnanski.